Ray Sharkey

-Raymond Sharkey Jr. (November 14, 1952 - June 11, 1993) was an American stage, film and television actor.
-His most notable film role was Vincent Vacarri in the 1980 film The Idolmaker, for which he won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
-He is also known for his role as Sonny Steelgrave in the television series Wiseguy.
+Raymond Sharkey Jr. (November 14, 1952 - June 11, 1993) was an American actor.
+He won a Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy for his performance in the film The Idolmaker (1980), and was nominated for Best Actor – Miniseries or Television Film for the made-for-TV movie The Ordeal of Bill Carney (1982).
+He was also known for his role as Sonny Steelgrave on the first season of the television crime drama Wiseguy (1987).

+Sharkey was diagnosed as HIV positive in the late 1980s, but remained in denial about his status until shortly before his death of AIDS-related complications in June 1993.

 Early life

 Sharkey was born in Brooklyn to Cecelia Formisano and Ray Sharkey, Sr. He was of Irish and Italian descent.
 Sharkey's father was a professional drummer who abandoned the family when Sharkey was five years old.
 He was raised by his mother, Cecelia, in Brooklyn's Red Hook neighborhood.
 Sharkey became interested in acting after seeing Jack Lemmon in the 1962 film Days of Wine and Roses.

 After attending New York City Community College for one year, he enrolled at the HB Studio to study acting.
-While attending the HB Studio, Sharkey performed in various Off-Broadway stage productions.
+He made his film debut with a bit part in The Lords of Flatbush.
 In 1973, he and his friend, boxer/actor Chu Chu Malave, moved to Los Angeles to pursue acting careers.

 Career

-In 1974, he made his film debut in The Lords of Flatbush.
 Sharkey went on to appear in more than forty motion pictures and dozens of guest appearances on various television series.

 An early standout performance in a character role came in Who'll Stop the Rain (1978), directed by Karel Reisz.
 The film's editor, John Bloom, said, "I do not believe there’s ever been a better pair of villains than Richard Masur and Ray Sharkey — funny and terrifying in equal measure."
 This echoed a contemporary review, which called them "psychopaths played to the hilt" and added, "They're a great team.
 Whether they are supposed to be so funny, even when they are shouting obscenities, only the director knows.
 But funny they are."

 In 1980, Sharkey portrayed rock promoter Vinnie Vacarri in The Idolmaker.
 The role boosted Sharkey's career and earned him a Golden Globe Award for his performance in the film.
 The following year, he was nominated for another Golden Globe for his role in The Ordeal of Bill Carney, in which he played the title role.
 Shortly after appearing in The Idolmaker, Sharkey developed a $400 a day heroin habit.
 As a result of his drug use, his career declined and he was relegated to mainly supporting roles.
 He overdosed several times and was involved in four drug-related car accidents, two of which required him to undergo microsurgery on his eyes.
 He tried undergoing rehab treatment several times but would ultimately relapse a few months later.
 In 1987, Sharkey spent two months in an Orange County rehab center in an effort to kick his drug and alcohol addiction for good.